huy/hotspot_jvm_notes/jstack-how-it-works.md

         };

-The operation is add to queue of the VM Thread, a thread of JVM dedicated for executio of administrative operation
+The operation is add to queue of the VM Thread, a thread of JVM dedicated for execution of administrative operation

         #share/vm/runtime/vmThread.cpp